code-rush/givel-info/givel/README.md

                  - It also gets comments, likes and stars numbers.

+### Search Givel users API

+- **search users**
+  - Path: /api/v1/search/users/{user_email}
+  - Method: **GET**
+  - Required Data: search_for
+  - Content-Type: application/json
+  - Returns: *200 Ok* Status Code with a list of givel users if request is successful
+  - Description: Searches for givel users.
+The {user_email} is the email for the user who is searching for the user.

 ### API's not to be implemented by the client currently
 - **edit organization's name**